maxlong1/sikablog/README.md

 # sikablog
-a blog project for personal use built by PHP &amp; MySQL
+A blog project for personal use built by PHP &amp; MySQL